atolodas/magento2-module-custom-option/README.md

 ## Synopsis

-This extension demostrate how to add custom option when adding a product to cart.
+This extension demonstrate how to add custom option when adding a product to cart.

 ## Technical features